Peng-Rao/NLA_notes/contents/numerical_linear_algebra.typ

 #pagebreak()

 = Approximation of functions and data
 Approximating a function $f$ consists of replacing it by another function $tilde(f)$ of simpler form that may be used as its surrogate.
 For example, instead of computing $integral_a^b f(x) d x$, one carries out the axcat computation of $integral_a^b tilde(f)(x) d x$.
-In these cases we aim at constructing a continous function $tilde(f)$ that could represent the empirical law which is behind the finite set of data.
+In these cases we aim at constructing a continuous function $tilde(f)$ that could represent the empirical law which is behind the finite set of data.

 == Interpolation
 In several applications it may happen that a function is known only through its values at some given points.
 We are therefore facing a case where $n+1$ couples ${x_i, y_i}, i=0, dots, n$, are given; the points $x_i$ are all distinct and are called _nodes_.